 If you are unsure if Ayurveda is right for you, or how it could assist in your healing journey, I’d love to have a chat with you over the phone about it.
 Request your complimentary call now.

-Phillipa Joy is a qualified Ayurvedic Lifestyle Consultant from the Australasian Institute of Ayurvedic Studies (AIAS).
-A chef and event co-ordinator by trade, she has worked in seven different countries with opportunity to work from kitchen garden to table and be exposed to many plants and vegetables used for cooking and healing around the world.
-She is passionate about educating people about using food as medicine and how important it is to eat seasonally and with mindfulness in order to maintain good health and prevent disease.
+Phillipa Joy is a qualified Ayurvedic Lifestyle Consultant from the Australasian Institute of Ayurvedic Studies (AIAS), 2013.
+Previously a chef and event co-ordinator by trade, she has worked in seven different countries with opportunity to work from kitchen garden to table and be exposed to many plants and vegetables used for cooking and healing around the world.
+She is passionate about educating people about how to use food as medicine and why it is important to eat locally grown and seasonal food with mindfulness in order to maintain good health and prevent disease.

 She hosts retreats and workshops regularly and was a coordinator for the first national, scientific Ayurveda Conference held in Melbourne March, 2017.
 She also offers catering for yoga and meditation retreats, special occasions and trainings, applying ayurvedic principles and a sprinkling of joy and love to all her menus.